DCC-EX/dcc-ex.github.io/docs/exrail/tips.md

    GREEN(COAL_YARD_SIGNAL_3)
 ```

-Refer to `exrail/exrail-command-reference:aliases`{.interpreted-text
-role="ref"} for more information.
+Refer to `exrail/exrail-command-reference:aliases` for more information.

 Alias names: